Kids crossing the street in a crosswalk

 1. Emphasize WSB and BT programs as viable alternatives to bussing or driving.

-6. Promote routes to schools that utilize streets that are closed or have reduced speeds as a result of COVID-19.
+3. Promote routes to schools that utilize streets that are closed or have reduced speeds.

-For more information, please contact Safety Education Manager, Erik daSilva.
+For more information, please contact Associate Education Manager, Erik daSilva.
 The BCM has a huge toolkit of ready-to-use posters, forms, and handouts that we look forward to sharing!

 Bicycle Coalition of Maine